MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

    * - microej.testsuite.properties.s3.cc.activated
      - When this property is set to true, the code coverage analysis is enabled.
      - ``true``
+   * - microej.testsuite.verbose
+     - When this property is set to true, the verbose trace level is enabled.
+     - ``false``
    * - test.run.excludes.pattern
      - Pattern of classes excluded from the test suite execution.
      - Empty string (no test)